 Helping People With Brain Injuries Recover The Resources They Need

 At Young Conaway Stargatt & Taylor, LLP, our attorneys handle many complex cases involving brain injuries.
 We are committed to answering all of your legal questions and helping you through the medical and insurance details.
 With that assurance and peace of mind, you can easily refocus your energies on your recovery and loved ones.
+We have helped Delaware residents for decades.

 Here are some need-to-know basics about brain injuries that our clients find helpful: